-Armona Island is part of the Ria Formosa Natural Park, a 60km protected coastal area, dedicated to protecting the wildlife, fauna and culture of the Eastern Algarve.
+The Ria Formosa is an estuary that runs much of the length of the Eastern Algarve.
+The Ria Formosa Natural Park is a 60km protected coastal zone, dedicated to protecting the wildlife and culture of this area.
 A large part of the park is made up of the barrier island system, including Armona Island.
 Shellfish farming is extensive, with 80% of Portuguese clam exports coming from this area alone.
 For more information, read about Ria Formosa Natural Park.

-At Casa Armona, we provide a starter supply of spices, staples (oil, vinegar, rice, flour, coffee, OJ) and paper products.
-On the island, there are 3-4 cafés/restaurants and a small grocer open every day.
+There are 4-5 cafés/restaurants and two small grocers on the island itself.
+At least one of each will be open every day.
 Every morning except Sunday, Olhão has a bountiful indoor market at the foot of the ferry terminal: fish, fruit, meats, pastries, nuts, flowers… this is the largest market in the Algarve.
-If you can’t find what you want at the market, a major grocery store is one block from the ferry dock.
+If you can’t find what you want at the market, a major grocery store (Pingo Doce) is one block from the ferry dock.
 Olhão also has a nice selection of restaurants and cafés.

 On the first day, most people enjoy breakfast pastries at an Armona café before splitting up: some head for the Olhão market while the others hit the beach until the lunch reunion.
 Beyond that… play on the beaches.
 Catch and eat clams.
 Build sandcastles.
 Hike the dunes.
 Try our local fish/seafood recipes, coaxed from the Olhão fish-vendors themselves.
 Swim.
 Read.
 Sleep.
 Go back to the beach.
 Enjoy your authentic Portuguese neighbors.
 Play on the playground.
 Play boardgames.
 Cheat at cards.
 Ride the ferries to nearby Farol (“Lighthouse”) and Culatra Islands.
 Sit at the café and watch the fishing boats pass by.
 Enjoy the sunset over the ocean.
 Lay on the beach and count the falling stars… brilliant!